 People who feel empowered in their financial lives experience more joy, peace, satisfaction, and pride in their financial lives.
 Those who felt dis-empowered (helpless, hopeless or stuck) were, overall, less happy.

+By enlightening people through understanding their behavioural blueprint, we can empower them to play an active role in their futures.
 Rather than feeling like a victim at the mercy of their financial circumstances, they see the impacts of their actions and decisions – inspiring them to step up, take responsibility, and actually relish the improvements this brings about.